TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 title: "Mastering the Many Models Approach"
 subtitle: "A Comprehensive Guide to the Tidyverse Many Models Approach and its Extensions"
-summary: "This blog post reviews the original many models approach, updates it using the current tidyverse syntax, and expands upon the original approach by introducing new building blocks and helper functions."
+summary: "This blog post reviews the original Many Models Approach, updates it using the current tidyverse syntax, and expands upon the original approach by introducing new building blocks and helper functions."
 authors: []
 tags: ["R", "dplyr", "base R"]
 categories: ["R", "dplyr", "base R"]
 date: 2023-03-31
-lastmod: 2023-03-31
+lastmod: 2023-07-12
 featured: false
 draft: false